COOKIE POLICY

 Analytical

-Collects data on user behavior and interaction, to optimize the site and make the advertising shown more relevant.
+Collects data on user behaviour and interaction to optimise the site and make the advertising displayed more relevant.

 12 months